JYamihud/VCStudio/README.md

 - [x] Build a terminal based application for checking the VCStudio installation. (troubleshooter)
 - [ ] Build a automatic fixer to the troubleshooter.
-- [ ] Build a terminal based manager for creating new projects / installing software / and configuring settings.
+- [x] Build a terminal based manager for creating new projects / entering them / and configuring basic settings.
 - [ ] Make a Graphical version of the manager.
 (Not on every system you have access to graphical interface)
 - [ ] Make a tranlating layer.
 Or a recofiguration layer.
 To move old project to the new system.
 - [ ] Make a terminal based VCStudio with all the features of the organizer.